ihucos/plash/README.md

 :run touch myfile
 ```

-Plash scripts can be seens as one dimensional lisp, 'layer' for instance is actually a macro.
+Plash scripts can be seen as one dimensional lisp, 'layer' for instance is actually a macro.
 ```
 :layer apt
 	package1